thabang21/laptopsOnlineStore/README.md

 # laptopsOnlineStore

+## Pages
+-Home ,About store, contacts and cart

 ## Features
 - Add laptop you want to purchase to cart and alerts total amount as you add
 - Outlines location we deliver laptops their and amounts